Paul H. Carr (physicist)

-Paul Henry Carr (born May 12, 1935) is a physicist and researcher.
+Paul Henry Carr (born May 12, 1935) is a physicist and philosopher.
 His ten patents have contributed to compact, low-cost filters and signal processing devices for radar, TV, and cell phones.

 Biography

 Born in Boston, raised in Cabot and Richford, VT, Carr graduated from Boston Latin School in 1953, earned a B.S. degree in physics in 1957, and a M.S. degree in physics in 1961, both from Massachusetts Institute of Technology.
 He earned a Ph.D., also in physics, from Brandeis University in 1966.

 After serving as a lieutenant in the Army Ordnance Corps, Redstone Arsenal, AL, Carr led the Component Technology Branch of the Air Force Research Laboratory (formerly AF Cambridge Research Laboratory and Rome Laboratory) Bedford, MA from 1967 to 1995.
 He won the Marcus O'Day Memorial Award for the best laboratory paper published in a scientific journal in 1967.
 The paper "Microwave Rectification using Quartz and Zinc Oxide" was published in the Journal of Applied Physics, vol.38,5153-5164, December 1967.
 He Was Technical Program Chairman of the 1976 IEEE Ultrasonics Symposium.
 The Air Force Office of Scientific Research awarded his branch a STAR TEAM Award for basic research excellence in electromagnetic components (1990).
 He was the Rome Laboratory Ralph I. Cole ENGINEER OF THE YEAR in 1991.
 His over 80 scientific papers include one on the application of Rome Laboratory Surface Acoustic Wave(SAW)Devices.